tombensve/APS/README.md

 Work is slow, whenever time permits.

-To be very clear: **This is currently, and probably for a long time coming, a playground where I'm having fun.**
+To be very clear: **This is currently, and probably for a long time coming, a playground where I'm having fun, and experimenting with ideas!**

-The __original (and still active) goal__ with this is to make a very easy to use web platform.
+The __original (and still active) goal__ with this is to make a very easy to use and flexible web platform.

 There is currently no real web app, only components demo.
 I'm working on coming up with an idea for a more real web app to do with it as a more real test of if this is a good idea or not.